rmdtech/ASE-Summ2/README.md

 3. **UI Testing -** For UI testing, I first identified each of the essential UI components which would be required to meet the requirements confirmed during the project planning phase, as well as the UI design confirmed earlier in the project.
 4. **Adding UI Elements -** Each of the previously identified essential UI components were then added to the project, however these had no styling or functionality applied to them at this stage.
 This addition enabled the previous tests to begin successfully validating.
 5. **API Testing -** Based on the previously defined project requirements, unit tests were written to cover the expected functionality of the API, including error handling.
-6. **API Functionality -** At this stage, API functionality was added to the project, this enabled the requested of data from the API, as well as the handling of API responses, however it does not include the application of this data within business logic.
+6. **API Functionality -** At this stage, API functionality was added to the project, this enabled the requesting of data from the API, as well as the handling of API responses, however it does not include the application of this data within business logic.
 7. **Business Logic Testing -** Fully covering business logic was an important stage of the development process as this is the core of the application, therefore it was important to correctly identify all test cases.
 At this stage, I worked through the expected flow of data through the currency conversion process, and ensured tests were written for each stage, this ensures that the test suite will detect any subtle issues with the conversion process potentially introduced in future updates.
 8. **Business Logic Implementation -** This stage involved implementing business logic, most notably, the ability to convert currencies, whilst this was not yet integrated with the user interface, I was able to utilise the previously written tests to confirm functionality.
 9. **UI Integration -** Existing UI elements could now be connected to the business logic and API to enable functionality of the application.